Lois Lane

 Rolly was married to science fiction author Alfred Bester, creator of Solomon

 Grundy and the Green Lantern oath.
-Bester voiced Lois in four episodes
+Rolly Bester voiced Lois in four episodes

 broadcast from February 26 to March 4, 1940.
 Lois first meets Superman in the